edzuf/CrisprOpenDB/README.md

 ### Prerequisites

-Before using this program, download the spacer database and the sqlite file (http://crispr.genome.ulaval.ca/dash/PhageHostIdentifier_DBfiles.zip) and unzip the files in the `CrisprOpenDB/SpacersDB/` directory.
-Note that files are quite large.
-The download size is about 800Mo for the compressed file.
-Once unzipped, file sizes will be approximately 600Mo for the spacer database and 3.8Go for the sqlite file.

-Once these steps are complete, you must go back to the initial directory to run the program.
+First, download or clone this repository.
+The easiest way is using `git clone https://github.com/plpla/CrisprOpenDB.git`.

-We recommend the use of a virtual environment to run the tool.
+Next, we recommend to create a virtual environment to run the tool.
 You can set up a conda environment using the `conda_env.txt` file in the initial directory and the following command:
 ```python
 conda create --name CrisprOpenDB_env --file conda_env.txt
 ```

+Don't forget to activate the environment to use it: `conda activate CrisprOpenDB_env`.
+You can now install the tool: `python setup.py install`.

+To use this program, you need to download the spacer database and the sqlite file (http://crispr.genome.ulaval.ca/dash/PhageHostIdentifier_DBfiles.zip) and unzip the files in the `CrisprOpenDB/SpacersDB/` directory.
+Note that files are quite large.
+The download size is about 800Mo for the compressed file.
+Once unzipped, file sizes will be approximately 600Mo for the spacer database and 3.8Go for the sqlite file.
+If you plan on using Blast to run the program, you need to build the blast database.
+Instructions for this optional step are at the end of this README file.

+Once these steps are complete, don't forget to go back to the initial directory to run the program.
+You can now try your installation with one of our test genome, as explained below.

 ### Running

 To run the program, you must launch the `CL_Interface.py` file in the working directory.